libdynd/libdynd/docs/arrfunc_interface_and_registry.md

 ## Pluggable Types

-If someone implements a new type, like float4096, how an arrfuncs like sin(x) be extended to take advantage of that?
+If someone implements a new type, like float4096, how can an arrfunc like sin(x) be extended to take advantage of that?

 ## Arrfuncs in Python